Do you really know your Google rep?

 Googlers get leeway to put whatever job title they like in their email signature, their LinkedIn profile, etc. so it can be hard to decipher exactly what everyone does.

-There are 3 main roles on a GCS team, here's what they are and what they may be called so you know who you're speaking to:
+There are a few different roles on a Google Ads sales team team.
+Here's what they are and what they may be called so you know who you're speaking to (or what you're applying for):

 -

-Account Strategist: this is the more junior role on a GCS team.
+Account Strategist: this is the junior role on a GCS team.
 Strategists are actually in your account, helping you achieve your goals.
 This is who you'll interact with the most.
 If you can do so without being rude, it may be helpful to ask how long they've been at Google and what they did before.
 Note that Google Ads experience is not required to get a job working in ad sales at Google.
 Remember, we were all beginners at one point.
 To understand more, I highly recommend going to the Google Careers page and looking at a job description for an Account Strategist in your region (Americas, EMEA or APAC).
+Fun fact: I've got dozens of Google Ads Account Strategists in my Inside Google Ads training course - they can use their education reimbursement to master Google Ads with me.
+If you get an Account Strategist who's one of my students, you're in good hands!

 -

-Lead Strategist / Account Executive / Client Partner: this is the more senior sales role on the GCS team.
+Account Executive / Lead Strategist / Client Partner: this is the more senior sales role on a GCS or LCS team.
 I've seen titles vary widely, but they will generally have "Lead" or "Executive" in their title somewhere.
 More senior does NOT mean more Google Ads knowledge.
-They are supposed to help set the strategy and lead sales conversations across accounts, and then the Account Strategist will be your day-to-day execution partner.
+They are supposed to help set the strategy and lead sales conversations across accounts, work with cross-functional partners like mobile specialists or video specialists, and then the Account Manager or Account Strategist will be your day-to-day execution partner.
 You do not need Google Ads in-platform experience to be an AE.

 -

-Sales Manager: this person manages the Account Strategists and Account Executives.
+Sales Manager / Head of Industry: this person manages the Account Strategists, Account Managers, Account Executives - and manages up to sales leadership.
 It is primarily a people management role, but may have some client interaction as well, especially with newer team members.
 You do not need Google Ads in-platform experience to be a Sales Manager.

 If you liked this post you may be interested in: